pywbem/pywbemtools/docs/settingsandconfiguration.rst

-Table table:ref:`tab-complete-eval-statement` defines the ``eval`` statement for the shells that pywbemcli/pywbemlistener support for tab-completion that would be added to a shell startup file defined in the table, for example with a bash shell:
+Table table:ref:`tab-complete-eval-statement` defines the ``eval`` statement for the shells that pywbemcli/pywbemlistener support for tab-completion that would be added to a shell startup file defined in the table, for example:

 .. code-block:: text

+    # example for tab-completion activation and bash shell
-    PYWBEMCLI_COMPLETE=bash_source pywbemcli
+    _PYWBEMCLI_COMPLETE=bash_source pywbemcli
+    _PYWBEMLISTENER_COMPLETE=bash_source pywbemlistener

 .. _tab-complete-eval-statement: